aimagelab/mammoth/docs/readme.rst

 Previous versions
 -----------------

-If you're interested in a version of this repo that only includes the code for `Dark Experience for General Continual Learning: a Strong, Simple Baseline <https://papers.nips.cc/paper/2020/hash/b704ea2c39778f07c617f6b7ce480e9e-Abstract.html>`_, please use our `neurips2020 tag <https://github.com/aimagelab/mammoth/releases/tag/neurips2020>`_.
+If you're interested in a version of this repo that only includes the original code for `Dark Experience for General Continual Learning: a Strong, Simple Baseline <https://papers.nips.cc/paper/2020/hash/b704ea2c39778f07c617f6b7ce480e9e-Abstract.html>`_ or `Class-Incremental Continual Learning into the eXtended DER-verse <https://arxiv.org/abs/2201.00766>`_, please use the following tags:

+- `neurips2020 <https://github.com/aimagelab/mammoth/releases/tag/neurips2020>`_ for DER (NeurIPS 2020).

+- `tpami2023 <https://github.com/aimagelab/mammoth/releases/tag/tpami2023>`_ for X-DER (TPAMI 2023).